paul-lee-attorney/comboox/README.md

 (2)Although ComBoox provides some valuable Legal and Compliance solutions, whereas, it cannot ensure absolute compliance for any significant legal issues, please seek professional advice from legal experts of the relevant jurisdictions.
 IN NO EVENT SHALL ANY CONTRIBUTOR BE LIABLE FOR ANY DAMAGES caused by below issues:

-i.AML/KYC Compliance: shall mean the mandatory legal requirements about identity verification and identity archives management, that various countries stipulated in the fields of financing, securities, investment, asset management, currency exchange, payment etc., for the purpose of investor suitability protection, anti-money laundering, anti-terrorist financing, anti-tax avoidance, and other related purposes,
+(A).AML/KYC Compliance: shall mean the mandatory legal requirements about identity verification and identity archives management, that various countries stipulated in the fields of financing, securities, investment, asset management, currency exchange, payment etc., for the purpose of investor suitability protection, anti-money laundering, anti-terrorist financing, anti-tax avoidance, and other related purposes,

-ii.Securities Compliance: shall mean the mandatory legal requirements around securities issuance and/or transaction activities (such as reporting, filing, and disclosure) for the securities-type equity public offerings or specified private placement in terms of stocks, bonds, and other financing instruments in various countries; or
+(B).Securities Compliance: shall mean the mandatory legal requirements around securities issuance and/or transaction activities (such as reporting, filing, and disclosure) for the securities-type equity public offerings or specified private placement in terms of stocks, bonds, and other financing instruments in various countries; or

-iii.Data Compliance: shall mean the mandatory legal requirements for data processing activities in various countries, in order to protecting data security, personal information rights, national security and/or commercial secrets.
+(C).Data Compliance: shall mean the mandatory legal requirements for data processing activities in various countries, in order to protecting data security, personal information rights, national security and/or commercial secrets.

 (3)As an infrastructure software, ComBoox cannot influence or control any behavior of its users or third parties.
 IN NO EVENT SHALL ANY CONTRIBUTOR BE LIABLE FOR ANY DAMAGES caused by below third party behavior:

-i.Inaccurate, incomplete or untimely data uploaded/provided by users;
+(A).Inaccurate, incomplete or untimely data uploaded/provided by users;

-ii.A third party malicious attack, hack, tamper, intercept, or controls over the data against its owner's intention; or
+(B).A third party malicious attack, hack, tamper, intercept, or controls over the data against its owner's intention; or

-iii.The unavailability of the blockchain due to the failure of any external environment supplier, such as the unavailability of electrical power, internet connection, and/or any other similar public utilities or infrastructures failure caused by third parties’ behavior or negligence.
+(B).The unavailability of the blockchain due to the failure of any external environment supplier, such as the unavailability of electrical power, internet connection, and/or any other similar public utilities or infrastructures failure caused by third parties’ behavior or negligence.

 8. Language